 Fears often rise to the surface when we’re facing a big decision.

 Everything seems uncertain, so our minds fill that space with “what ifs” and worries about making the wrong choice.

-We were excited to look at Coronado Island as a potential place to live, and we even sensed that God might be leading us there.
+We were excited to see Coronado Island as a potential place to live; we even sensed that God might be leading us there.

 But I saw some immediate issues that made me feel unsettled.